2003–04 Chicago Bulls season: Regular season

 Heading in to the season, Bulls fans were as optimistic as they had been in years.
 Before it was done, however, winds of change had blown through the Windy City leaving a roster and a coaching staff upside down.

 After closing out the previous season with four solid wins in the final six games to reach the 30–victory plateau, the team was hopeful of reaching the playoffs for the first time since 1998 and new pieces were added to the team's puzzle for that to happen.

 First, Kirk Hinrich was taken with the seventh overall pick in the 2003 NBA draft to fill the void at the guard spot.
 This happened just days after the team learned it would be without services of Jay Williams, who was injured in a motorcycle accident in June and would miss this entire season.

-Later in the summer, the Bulls brought back one of the sport's all-time legends when free agent Scottie Pippen—a seven-time NBA All-Star, two-time Olympic gold medalist and one of the 50 greatest players in NBA history—returned to Chicago on 07/20/03.
+Later in the summer, the Bulls signed free agent Scottie Pippen, a seven-time NBA All-Star, two-time Olympic gold medalist, and member of the NBA 50th Anniversary Team, returning him to Chicago on July 20, 2003.

 “I think I know how to win games in the NBA.
 It may sound simple, but both winning and losing can become a mindset, and I won’t accept losing—ever.
 Whether it’s on the floor, in the huddle, at practice or just demonstrating a winning leadership, I plan on helping this team win,” said Pippen.

 Just one month into the season, however, it became clear that expectations were not being met and changes were necessary.
 With a 4–10 record, the team relieved Bill Cartwright of his head coaching duties (11/24/03).
 A few days later, Scott Skiles was named head coach (11/28/03) as he set out to instill a tough, defensive-minded, and high-effort mentality upon his new team.